segabl/pd2-sh-complements/README.md

 *As a team oriented deck, Gambler needs some tweaks to its cooldowns for health and ammo restore to make it more useful.*

+### Anarchist

+- Lust for Life
+  - Armor gain 30 → 20

+*The final card description in Anarchist is incorrect and it actually gives 30 armor instead of the stated 10.*
+*Slightly reducing the armor gain should still allow decent gains while being a bit more risky.*

 ### Stoic

 - Virtue